 What Is Viral Pneumonia?

-Most cases of viral pneumonia clear up within three weeks.
 However, viral pneumonia can range from mild to severe.
-Severe cases can lead to death.
+Severe cases can be

 What Causes Viral Pneumonia?